Spain flag

-Postal codes for Oia range from 36309 to 36794 in Galicia, Pontevedra, Bajo Miño, Spain.
-The table below lists ZIP codes and postcodes for places within Oia.
+Postal Codes (Códigos postales) for Oia range from 36309 to 36794 in Bajo Miño, Pontevedra, Galicia, Spain.
+To find exact Postal Codes and postcodes within Oia, choose from the districts below.

 Postal Codes for Places in Oia